|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 - Insurance of any kind, including a travel protection plan

 - Wetsuit booties or shoes of any kind

 Meeting Place & Time

-We’ll meet you at 10:30 AM, 11:00 AM or 11:30 AM at the OARS American River Outpost, located at 7330 River Park Drive, behind Hotshot Imaging’s store in Lotus.
+We’ll meet you near our camp store at 10:30 AM, 11:00 AM or 11:30 AM at the OARS American River Outpost, located at 7330 River Park Drive, behind Hotshot Imaging’s store in Lotus.
 Click here for a Google Map.

 Getting to the OARS American River Outpost

 - From Sacramento on U.S. Hwy 50: Follow Hwy 50 east toward Placerville and South Lake Tahoe.
 Take the Ponderosa Road exit (Exit #37), turn left onto Ponderosa/S. Shingle Road and cross over the freeway.
 At the second stop light, take the right turn on N. Shingle Road toward Coloma/Lotus.After about 4.5 miles N. Shingle Road turns into Lotus Road—continue going straight for about 6 more miles.
 As you approach Lotus, pass through the town’s first stop sign and continue to the 3-way stop sign intersection with Hwy 49.
 Turn left onto Hwy 49 (north) and cross the bridge over the South Fork of the American.
 Immediately after crossing the river, you will see the “River Park” shopping center on the left, with signs for Hotshot Imaging.
 Please use the center’s second entrance, where a left-turn lane is provided at River Park Drive.
 Look to the back of the center, where you will see the entrance to our American River Outpost.